How to Play the 12-Bar Blues On Ukulele

 Fred McDowell: Mississippi Delta Blues Singer

-When people think of the blues, they typically think of a man with a raspy voice singing and playing along with a guitar.
+When people think of the blues, they typically think of a man or woman with a raspy voice singing and playing along with a guitar.
 While this is a common expression of the blues, it’s not unlikely that in the early to mid 20th century people would sing and play the blues on their ukulele too.

 In this lesson, we’re going to take a look at one of the most popular chord progressions in traditional blues music known as the 12-bar blues.
 The blues are characterized by simplicity, repetition, rhythm, and pure emotion.